 If the application is submitted electronically one copy of the form and each of the drawings, plans and documentation will be required but 2 copies (1 original and 1 copy) will be required if the application is submitted in paper form.
-If samples of materials are submitted, only one sample of each of the materials will be required.

 Plans marked with "do not scale" or any similar phrase will be returned as unacceptable as for planning purposes we must be able to scale from all drawings.
 All plans must be marked with all dimensions.

 Location plan based on an up-to-date map.
 This should be at an identified standard metric scale typically 1:1250 or 1:2500 but where possible should be scaled to fit onto A3 or A4 sized paper.
 The application site should be clearly edged with a red line and a blue line drawn around any other land owned by the applicant close to or adjoining the application site.